How to Automate Invoice Data Entry (and Stop Wasting Hours Each Week)

 How AI-powered invoice OCR actually works

 Modern invoice automation is not the fragile template-matching of old tools.
-Today's best systems use large language models (LLMs) trained on millions of documents to understand invoice layouts regardless of format, language, or quality.
+Today's best accounts payable automation software uses large language models (LLMs) trained on millions of documents to understand invoice layouts regardless of format, language, or quality.

 Here is what the process looks like end to end: